Project Location: First Street West Frontage of Depot Park

 During winter storms in 2019, a corrugated metal pipe at the downstream end of this drainage channel collapsed, resulting in a sinkhole in a paved crossing over the drainage channel.
 Temporary repairs helped keep the drainage flowing through the channel for rest of the rainy season, but the crossing has been indefinitely closed and is no longer needed following changes in solid-waste collection operations at the park.

-The project will widen the problematic drainage channel to alleviate flooding and permanently repair the area where the corrugated metal pipe collapsed at the downstream end of the channel.
-The project will begin with demolition and disposal of existing concrete, asphalt, and Eucalyptus roots that are restricting the channel’s capacity.
-The drainage channel will then be re-graded and rock slope protection, a boulder weir, a new cast-in-place concrete retaining wall, seed mix, and biodegradable coir mat will be installed to protect the new channel against erosion.
-On the Depot Park side of the channel, a new concrete pathway and a guardrail along the new retaining wall will be installed to ensure safe access for pedestrians to the park’s picnic areas.
+The project widened the problematic drainage channel to alleviate flooding and permanently repaired the area where the corrugated metal pipe collapsed at the downstream end of the channel.
+The project began with demolition and disposal of existing concrete, asphalt, and Eucalyptus roots that were restricting the channel’s capacity.
+The drainage channel was then re-graded and rock slope protection, a boulder weir, a new cast-in-place concrete retaining wall, seed mix, and biodegradable coir mat were installed to protect the new channel against erosion.
+On the Depot Park side of the channel, a new concrete pathway and a pedestrian guardrail along the new retaining wall were installed to ensure safe access for pedestrians to the park’s picnic areas.

-The widened channel will then be revegetated through a grant-funded collaboration between the City of Sonoma, the County of Sonoma, and the Sonoma Ecology Center.
-This part of the project will include planting native wetland plants in the channel bottom as well as planting new trees and shrubs along the channel bank and upland areas between the channel and the park’s picnic areas.
+The widened channel is being revegetated through a grant-funded collaboration between the City of Sonoma, the County of Sonoma, and the Sonoma Ecology Center.
+This part of the project includes planting native wetland plants in the channel bottom as well as planting new trees and shrubs along the channel bank and upland areas between the channel and the park’s picnic areas.